SGG-Modding/Hades2ModWiki/docs/internal-names-glossary/glossary.md

 LobCloseAttackAspect | Aspect of Medea for the argent skull |
 LobImpulseAspect | Aspect of Persephone for the argent skull |
 --------|--------|--------
-ExcorcismPoint | Tablet of Peace shade |
+ExorcismPoint | Tablet of Peace shade |
 FishingPoint | Rod of Fishing interactable |
 HarvestPoint | Gather plant interactable |
 PickaxePoint | Crescent Pick interactable |